HackGT/tech-onboarding/README.md

 ### Step 2

 Take a look at the `src/components` folder.
 Be sure to read through all the comments in all the files to get a better understanding of what's going on in the codebase.
 You'll be making changes to these files to complete the project.
-A great resource to use when working on any frontend project is our [frontend docs](https://frontend.hexlabs.org)
+A great resource to use when working on any frontend project is our [frontend docs](https://frontend.hexlabs.org).
+In addition, take a look at the USERS service in the [api](https://github.com/HackGT/api) repo to familiarize yourself with the routes and our other frontend projects like [registration](https://github.com/HackGT/registration2) that makes API calls similar to what you will be implementing in Step 3.

 ### Step 3